amirrajan/ios-ruby-game-dev/readme.md

   engine to apply gravity to sprites.
 - [actions](/actions): This sample app shows how to use SpriteKit's declarative animations to create a camera shake.
+- [animated-sprite](/animated-sprite): This sample app shows how to chain frame by frame sprite drawings together to create a moving character.

 ## ObjectiveC to Ruby ##